majanikoljic/Capstone-Project-Step-2/README.md

      * Shop: Navigate to the shop page to view all products.
      * Product Detail: Click on a product to see its detailed description and add it to the cart.
      * Cart: Go to the cart page to review products and quantities.
-     * Checkout: Enter shipping details and proceed to payment.
+     * Checkout: Enter pickup details and proceed to payment.
      * Order Confirmation: After checkout, the customer receives a summary of their order.

    * Admin Flow: